Stevia is safe for human consumption

 Stevia is safe for pregnant women and nursing mothers

 During pregnancy, just like in many other life stages, women may have the desire for an occasional sweet treat.
 Stevia can help by providing a plant-based, zero-calorie sweetener which is available in a wide variety of food and beverage products.
 In addition, women who experience gestational diabetes need to closely monitor their intakes of all carbohydrates during pregnancy.
-Because stevia has no independent effect on blood glucose or insulin levels but can help lower blood glucose levels when used to displace sugar, carbohydrates and calories in foods and beverages, stevia can be a great alternative to nutritive sweeteners during pregnancy.
+Because stevia has no independent effect at the recommended food use levels on blood glucose or insulin levels but can help lower blood glucose levels when used to replace sugar, carbohydrates and calories in foods and beverages, stevia can be a great alternative to nutritive sweeteners during pregnancy.

 Despite stevia’s known safety, some have questioned if stevia causes infertility.
 There is no scientific evidence on high-purity stevia leaf extracts supporting this accusation.
-The fertility studies that have come into question in the past used crude stevia extracts, which differs from the high-purity stevia leaf extract form approved for use globally in foods and beverages.
+The fertility studies that have come into question in the past used crude stevia extracts with unknown compositions and processes, which differ from the high-purity stevia leaf extract form approved for use globally in foods and beverages.
 Studies with high-purity stevia leaf extract have observed no adverse effects on fertility, pregnancy or lactation, even at high doses.
 All of the information contained on this site refers to high-purity stevia leaf extract.

 Stevia’s stamp of approval

-Leading organizations that support the safety and benefits of naturally sourced, zero calorie stevia and other low calorie sweeteners:
+Leading organisations that support the safety and benefits of naturally sourced, zero calorie stevia and other low calorie sweeteners:

 Academy of Nutrition and Dietetics | American Diabetes Association | American Heart Association | Calorie Control Council | European Food Information Council